tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 \mathrm{Cu}^{2+}(aq) + 2e^{-} \rightarrow \mathrm{Cu}(s) \quad \text{(reduction)}
 \]

 If we perform the above two half reactions separately in an apparatus as shown in figure 9.5, some of the energy produced in the reaction will be converted into electrical energy.
-Let us understand the function of a galvanic cell by considering Daniel cell as an example.
+Let us understand the function of a galvanic cell by considering Daniell cell as an example.
 It uses the above reaction for generation of electrical energy.

-The separation of half reaction is the basis for the construction of Daniel cell.
+The separation of half reaction is the basis for the construction of Daniell cell.
 It consists of two half cells.

 **Oxidation half cell**: A metallic zinc strip that dips into an aqueous solution of zinc sulphate taken in a beaker, as shown in Figure 9.5.